Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/04_Software_stack.md

     goal of a pre-exascale machine.
 But that implies that certain Linux daemons that your software may expect to find are not present on the compute nodes.
 D-bus comes to mind.

-Also, the LUNI user support team is **too small to do all software installations** which is why we currently state in our policy that a LUMI user should be capable of installing their software themselves or have another support channel.
+Also, the LUMI user support team is **too small to do all software installations** which is why we currently state in our policy that a LUMI user should be capable of installing their software themselves or have another support channel.
 We cannot install every single piece of often badly documented research-quality code that was never meant to be used by people who don't understand the code.